r-fsantos/mlx-templates/README.md

 # Usage

-Initialize a connection between the sfotware and the display.
+Initialize a connection between the software and the display.
 This is done by calling `mlx` "constructor".
 If `mlx_init()` fails to set up the connection to the graphical system, it will return `NULL`, otherwise a non-null pointer is returned as a connection identifier.
 To know:

 ```